If you know a thing or two about watches and watchmaking, you know about Renaud & Papi – named after Dominique Renaud and Giulio Papi.

 And so did Richard Mille, when he had a vision for what the properties of a future watch could be like…

-So where has the field of fine watchmaking come ever since Dominique Renaud and Giulio Papi parted ways?
+Where has the field of fine watchmaking come since Dominique Renaud and Giulio Papi parted ways?

-After a financial crisis hit Asia in 1997, the watch distributors in Singapore started to flood the global market with watches that were up to 50% cheaper than their suggested retail price.
+In 1997, the watch distributors in Singapore started to flood the global market with watches that were up to 50% cheaper than their suggested retail price.
 Why?
 Because Thailand went bankrupt and sent ripples through the Asian economy which made the Singaporean dealers fearful.
 Ironically enough, Singapore was one of the least affected countries on the whole continent.
 As a response to that, Swiss watch brands started buying their own distribution and changed the business side of the industry which had remained unchanged for hundreds of years.

 The great-grandson of Adolph Lange – Walter Lange, had successfully re-established A. Lange & Söhne together with Günter Blümlein and the company became a part of the Richemont Group in the year 2000.
 They started competing with none other than Patek Philippe, as their quality of work was truly remarkable.
 Walter Lange died in 2017 at the age of 92, leaving behind a legacy that is highly valued.

 This all stands to confirm that we’ll most likely see some astonishing developments in the field of watchmaking in the near future.
 Who knows what this could mean for watchmaking in the long term?

 How will the rest of this story unfold?

 The fact of the matter is that Giulio Papi has used his technical prowess to continue building Audemars Piguet Renaud Papi to what we know and value today.